pdefusco/CDE_SparkXML_Example/README.md

 The following are required to reproduce the Demo in your CDE Virtual Cluster:

-* CDE Service version 1.19 and above
+* CDE Service version 1.19 and above with Spark version 3.x (Spark 2 is not compatible with SparkXML).
 * A Working installation of the CDE CLI.
 Instructions to install the CLI are provided [here](https://docs.cloudera.com/data-engineering/cloud/cli-access/topics/cde-cli.html).
 * A working installation of git in your local machine.
 Please clone this git repository and keep in mind all commands assume they are run in the project's main directory.
 * No code edits required but familiarity with Python, Spark and XML is recommended.